 All evidence suggests that in about 1874, he married Mary Isabelle Newman (Nov.
 1855-1936), also a Pennsylvania native whose parents were Irish immigrants.

-The eight children born to this couple included John Thomas Beal, Anna J. Beal, Joseph E. Beal, Michael J. Beal, Patrick Beal, William Beal and Charles Beal, plus one who was deceased young, prior to 1900.
+The children born to this couple included John Thomas Beal, Anna J. Beal, Joseph Edward Beal, Michael J. Beal, Patrick Beal, William Beal and Charles Beal, plus one who was deceased young, prior to 1900.

 The family dwelled in 1880-1900 in Mt.
 Savage, Allegany County, MD.
 He was employed for years as a laborer with the Baltimore and Ohio Railroad, and in 1900 all of their teenage sons worked as laborers to generate income.